michaelmok2021/authorization-server/backend-gateway-client/README.md

     certificate-private-key: classpath:backend-gateway-clientkey.pem
 ```

-## import the sso cert into the java cacerts file eg /etc/ssl/certs/java
+## Import the sso cert into the java cacerts file eg /etc/ssl/certs/java
 Do the following to import the sso public cert into java cacerts file.
 The default keystore password is changeit

 We also need to import the backend-resource self sign into the java cacerts